theroundpencil/blist/README.md

 6. **Authorize** when prompted (review permissions → Allow)
 7. Copy the **Web app URL** — that's your Blist!

+> **💡 Important:** For all future updates, always use **Deploy → Manage deployments → ✏️ Edit** instead of creating a new deployment.
+This keeps your URL the same — so your home screen shortcut, bookmarks, and widget all keep working.

+> **💡 Optional:** The Apps Script URL is long and hard to remember.
+You can shorten it with [Bitly](https://bitly.com), [TinyURL](https://tinyurl.com), or any URL shortener to get something like `bit.ly/myblist` — easier to type on your phone and nicer to share.

 ### Step 4: Open & Use

 - Open the URL in your phone browser